 We have run HC and MMHC algorithms using bnlearn package \citep{ref42}, and PC algorithm using Pcalg package in R. For CD algorithm, we have used its implementation in discretedAlgorithm package \citep{ref43} in R. We have set CD parameters to their default values.
 All variables in graphs are considered to be binary in all implementations.
 Weight vectors $\boldsymbol\beta_{i.j}=(\beta_{i1j}, \beta_{i2j})$ have been initialized randomly with a value in range $(0,1)$.
-We have considered different values for the number of data rows and variables $(n,p)$ in evaluations.
-The goal is to evaluate SVRCD using high dimensional discrete data; hence we have set $n \geq p$ in data generation process.
+We have considered different values for $(n,p)$ in evaluations, in which $n$ refers to the number of data rows and $p$ indicates the number of variables of the problem.
+The goal is to evaluate SVRCD using high-dimensional discrete data; hence we have set $p \geq n$ in data generation process.
 Different evaluation metrics are used in this paper that are introduced in table \ref{tab1}.
 All results are averages over 20 datasets for each $(n,p)$ setting.